cipher348/5D-QRT-public/Scripts/logspace/README_logspace.md

 ## Scripts Included

 ### 1. geometric_analysis.py
-> Focuses on advanced geometric or structural analysis, with v2 indicating an updated or improved methodology.
+> Focuses on advanced geometric or structural analysis, with improved methodology.

 ### 2. invariance_computation.py
 > Handles mathematical computations relating to invariance, essential in geometry and physical modeling.